 Cambodia

 Cambodia has long been the target of transnational efforts designed to improve “good governance” in in general, and its forest sector in particular.

-While the initial focus was geared towards providing technical knowledge and resources to champion western style democratic constitutional reforms, frustrations about their (unexpected) results led transnational actors to champion finance and market driven mechanisms with which to promote “good governance” by filling some type of asserted “gap” in one more of the good governance norm complex’ subcomponents (The World Bank 2017).
+While the initial focus of what/whose initial focus? was geared towards providing technical knowledge and resources to champion democratic constitutional reforms, frustrations about their results led transnational actors to champion financing and market-driven mechanisms with which to promote “good governance” by filling some type of asserted “gap” in one more of the good governance norm complex’ subcomponents (The World Bank 2017).
 It is, for these reasons, that any assessment of FLEGT as reinforcing a “good governance norm complex” must first be located in ahistorical sweep of broader phenomenon in which market and finance driven experiments came to orient, and dominate, such transnational efforts.

 How the good governance norms complex in Cambodia reinforced transnational finance and market driven instruments

 Interest in promoting good governance in Cambodia in general, and its forest sector, in particular, can be traced as far as the provisional UN government of 1991-1993 (Blunt 2005, Chandler 2003, Kato 2000).
-The UN role itself, can be traced back as the Khmer Rouge period (1975-1979) and subsequent Vietnamese occupation (1979-1991).
-The UN involvement is key, since it marked one of the first attempts to foster the promotion of western inspired liberal multi-party democracies (RGC 2010, Miller 2004) since the failure French and American efforts to do so through military conflict.
-The result, following the UN government, was Cambodia holding its first ever democratic elections in 1993.
-However, transnational efforts to build “good governance” by were frustrated with their inability to achieve a multi-party system.
+The UN involvement is key, since it marked one of the first attempts to foster the promotion of liberal multi-party democracies (RGC 2010, Miller 2004).
+The result, following the UN government, was Cambodia holding its first democratic elections in 1993..
 Over time, a one-party state has resulted in significant authority in some arenas, but also contested and fragmented governance in others (Morgenbesser 2017, Turton 2004, Chandler 2003).